 - Describe how to prepare for a buy.
 What information will a lock salesperson need about the home or business and how should the home or business owner decide whether to buy a lock from that salesperson or another?

 These ten ways of finding ideas for a blog all involve sifting through information you already have but may not have realized your customers need.
 The ideas root deeper and deeper into very basic questions: what are locks, how are they used, and how do I know what lock to buy?
-But if you begin and end your posts by answering those basic questions, you are doing a disservice to yourself and your customers.
+But if you begin and end your posts by answering only those three questions, you are doing a disservice to yourself and your customers.

 Professional writers love to write.
 But if writing is not your first career choice, you may find it slow at best and painful at worst.
 So here are 10 tips to make writing easier.